25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Woodstock

-From Jamie of The Daily Adventures of Me
+From Jamie of Adventures in New England

 Often cited as the prettiest small town in America, Woodstock is quintessential New England.